Dental consonant

 A dental consonant is a consonant articulated with the tongue against the upper teeth, such as /θ/, /ð/.
 In some languages, dentals are distinguished from other groups, such as alveolar consonants, in which the tongue contacts the gum ridge.
-Dental consonants share acoustic similarity and in Latin script are generally written with consistent symbols (e.g. t, d, n).
+Dental consonants share acoustic similarity and in the Latin script are generally written with consistent symbols (e.g. t, d, n).